-- The challenge becomes even greater as rare diseases are chronic in nature, where long term follow-up is particularly important.
-As a result, rare diseases lack published data on long-term treatment outcomes and are often incompletely characterised.
+- The challenge becomes even greater as rare diseases are chronic in nature, where long-term follow-up is particularly important.
+As a result, rare diseases lack published data on long-term treatment outcomes and are often incompletely characterized.

 Centres of Excellence (COE) and Nidan Kendras

-- Nidan Kendras have been set up by Department of Biotechnology (DBT) under Unique Methods of Management and treatment of Inherited Disorders (UMMID) project for genetic testing and counseling services.
+- Nidan Kendras have been set up by the Department of Biotechnology (DBT) under the Unique Methods of Management and treatment of Inherited Disorders (UMMID) project for genetic testing and counseling services.